For many, Minnesota's fishing opener is the beginning of summer—a day that roughly half a million anglers eagerly await each year!

-The fishing opener is sacred in Minnesota, regardless of how good the fishing turns out to be.
-For serious or even halfway-serious anglers in Minnesota, staying off the lake on May 11 is a recipe for heartbreak, like a 10-year-old staying home on Halloween.
+The fishing opener is sacred in Minnesota, especially for walleye anglers.
+For serious or even halfway-serious anglers in Minnesota, staying off the lake on the opener is a recipe for heartbreak, like a 10-year-old staying home on Halloween.

-In Minnesota, the opener usually corresponds with Mother’s Day, so to keep the peace in fishing families, our state legislature passed the “Take a Mom Fishing Weekend” law in 1989, allowing Minnesota mothers to fish without a license on opening weekend.
+The fishing opener usually corresponds with Mother’s Day.
+To keep the peace in fishing families, our state legislature passed the “Take a Mom Fishing Weekend” law in 1989, allowing Minnesota mothers to fish without a license on opening weekend.

-This year, the annual Minnesota Governor’s Fishing Opener takes place May 9-12 on Fountain Lake in the Albert Lea area.
-Although it’s primarily a media event for invited guests, there is a community picnic open to the general public featuring free food, family fun and other activities.
+In 2019, the Minnesota Governor’s Fishing Opener was held in Albert Lea, May 9-12.
+In 2020, it will take place in Otter Tail County, May 7-10.
+Although it’s primarily a media event for invited guests, there is a community picnic open to the general public featuring lots of food and fun activities for all ages.
 Details will be posted at mngovernorsopener.com.

 In a state where walleye is king, many Minnesota anglers think of it as the walleye opener.
-But in fact, May 11 is the season opener for a number of species that reside in Minnesota waters, including northern pike, trout, and—in some areas of the state—bass.
-Sunfish, crappies, perch, channel catfish and a few less popular species are always open.
+But in fact, the May 9, 2020 is the season opener for a number of species that reside in Minnesota waters, including northern pike, trout, and—in some areas of the state—bass.
+The season for sunfish, crappies, perch, channel catfish and a few less popular species is always open.